 Check the Forecast

-With the solar maximum in full swing, 2025 promises exceptional aurora displays.
-Keep an eye on NOAA’s Space Weather Prediction Center for Northern Lights forecast and updates in 2025.
+With the solar maximum in full swing, 2026 promises exceptional aurora displays.
+Keep an eye on NOAA's Space Weather Prediction Center for Northern Lights forecasts and updates.
 You can also use apps like Aurora Forecast to track activity.
 Websites like the Aurora Service and Space Weather provide updated forecasts.

 Avoid Light Pollution